 Fotile Chef Cubii: User reviews

-On Amazon at press time, the Fotile 4-in-1 has 4.1 stars with 125 ratings.
-It’s got a 4.8 on Home Depot with over 45 reviews, and on Fotile’s own site, it has a 4.7-star rating, with almost 50 users weighing in.
+At press time, the Fotile 4-in-1 had a 4.1-star rating on Amazon and 125 ratings.
+It’s got a 4.8 on Home Depot with over 45 reviews, and on Fotile’s own site, it has a 4.7-star rating with almost 50 users weighing in.

-Another Amazon user says that they, too, found the manual and instructions a bit confusing.
+Another Amazon user says they also found the manual and instructions a bit confusing.
 “I’m not saying the instructions are not helpful because they still provide most of the information you need,” they write, saying, “The oven itself is not that intuitive if you are not very familiar with all these functionalities of ovens.
-If there can be easier starter guides (like videos), it will be a lot easier to use.”
+If there are easier starter guides (like videos), it will be much easier to use.”

 Fotile Chef Cubii: What the experts say

 Shawn Akbarpour, a salesperson at Appliance Leaders in Hayward, Calif., says that he’s seen more and more steam ovens entering the American market from Asia, where they’re already quite popular.
-He says that he’s tested the oven out in his own home and thinks it’s well-made and compact.
+He says he’s tested the oven in his home and thinks it’s well-made and compact.
 “There aren’t very many steam ovens at this size, and that is relatively inexpensive,” he says, noting that he thinks it’s the perfect size for a frozen pizza, a few chicken thighs, or a small portion of roast beef.
-He uses it when his wife and family aren’t home, and he has to cook for himself, saying it’s great not to have to worry about making a bunch of dishes that he doesn’t want to clean up.
+He uses it when his wife and family aren’t home and he has to cook for himself, saying it’s great not to worry about making many dishes he doesn’t want to clean up.

-Though he admits the oven is relatively new to the market, so there’s not a ton of data about its overall longevity, he also agrees that it feels sturdy and well-made and should last for some time with proper maintenance and care.
+Though he admits the oven is relatively new to the market, so there’s not much data about its overall longevity, he also agrees that it feels sturdy and well-made and should last for some time with proper maintenance and care.
 In short, keep it clean and appropriately spaced from existing cabinets and other appliances, and you should be good to go.